MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 # Master Difficulty {#master}

 Master difficulty applies the following changes to the raid:
-- Master difficulty scalar applied to each enemy
+- Master difficulty modifiers become applied
-- The power level of each encounter is boosted
-- Chaff is enabled
-- More details to come
+- Each encounter gets additional champions

 ## Reward Adjustments

 All encounter chest rewards are overwritten with high-stat armor, specializing on a specific stat per a weekly rotation.
-All challenge chest rewards are overwritten with any Harrowed weapon from the raid, prioritizing those that have not yet been obtained.
+All challenge chest rewards are overwritten with encounter-specific Adept weapons from the raid.
 The elective difficulty challenge chests share a different lockout than the normal mode challenge chests.

 ---